Poet Wendy Cope was born in Erith, Kent in 1945 and read History at St Hilda's College, Oxford.

-In an interview with Thomas Sutcliffe, the point is raised how the levity in Cope’s work has been questioned by other poets too and she explains that this ‘battering’ is one reason why there is a gap of nine years between her second and third collection (The Independent 7 June 2001).
+In an interview with Thomas Sutcliffe, the point is raised how the levity in Cope’s work has been questioned by other poets too, and she explains that this ‘battering’ is one reason why there is a gap of nine years between her second and third collection (The Independent, 7 June 2001).

-In Kate Kellaway’s review of the third collection, If I Don’t Know (2001), she argues it is ‘constructed around helplessness in the face of beauty’ (The Observer, 3 June 2001).
+In Kate Kellaway’s review of Cope's third collection, If I Don’t Know (2001), she argues it is ‘constructed around helplessness in the face of beauty’ (The Observer, 3 June 2001).
 Sutcliffe points out uncritically that there is an aspect of happiness, contentment even, that has infiltrated this work and this has not been so evident in the previous two books.
 He cites ‘Being Boring’ to exemplify this (The Independent, 7 June 2001):